Tucupita Marcano Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers rank 18th in baseball in home runs given up (27 total, 1.2 per game).
+- The Dodgers rank 18th in baseball in home runs surrendered (28 total, 1.2 per game).

-- Syndergaard gets the start for the Dodgers, his fifth of the season.
-He is 0-3 with a 4.91 ERA and 19 strikeouts through 22 2/3 innings pitched.

-- In his last time out on Wednesday against the New York Mets, the right-hander tossed six innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.